FBibonne/data-habilitation/README.md

 ## Next

+- [ ] Registration of filter
+  - [ ] order : this filter must be the last of the filter chain
+  - [ ] spring : this filter must be loaded wether the master app is a spring application or not
+    - [ ] so the runtime dependencies of the application must not contain spring web pacakges
 - [ ] Add feature : if user is not authentified, let pass the request
 - [ ] Loading :
   - [ ] late loading if tomcat instantiates the plugin before the master app